learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 8.6.
-What is the purpose of exec method?
+## Q. What is the purpose of exec method?

 The purpose of exec method is similar to test method but it returns a founded text as an object instead of returning true/false.